GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

         Execute your command with your params file (`-params-file`) and a command line flag (`--multiqc_title`):

         ```bash
-        nextflow run christopher-hakkaart/nf-core-demo -r main -resume -params-file my_custom_params.json --multiqc_title "kiwi"
+        nextflow run christopher-hakkaart/nf-core-demo -r main -resume -params-file my_custom_params.json --multiqc_title "cake"
         ```

-        In this example, as the command line is at the top of the hierarchy, the `multiqc_title` will be "kiwi".
+        In this example, as the command line is at the top of the hierarchy, the `multiqc_title` will be "cake".

 <br>
 !!! circle-info ""